- REMOTE WORK CHECKLIST

 - Setup and check your Voicemail: carleton.ca/its/help-centre/voicemail or better yet, avoid checking and…

-- Have your voicemail messages automatically emailed to you: carleton.ca/its/all-services/phone/list-of-services/voicemail-advanced-voicemail/#advanced
+- Have your voicemail messages automatically emailed to you: carleton.ca/phone/voicemail-advanced-voicemail/#advanced

 - Voice Bridge: you can add a Quick Conference voice bridge to your desk phone number, which gives you a voice bridge for meetings: 613-520-3456, along with a 4-digit conference ID to share: carleton.ca/its/all-services/phone/conferencing/